bessagroup/CRATE/README.md

 coupling between first-order computational homogenization and a clustering-based reduced order modeling approach, allowing the efficient solution of a given microscale equilibrium problem generally formulated as:
-1. Define the representative volume element (RVE) of the heterogeneous material under analysis;
+1. Definiton of a representative volume element (RVE) of the heterogeneous material under analysis;
-2. Enforce first-order macroscale strain and/or stress loading constraints;
+2. Enforcement of first-order macroscale strain and/or stress loading constraints;
-3. Solve the microscale equilibrium problem with suitable boundary conditions;
+3. Solution of the microscale equilibrium problem with suitable boundary conditions;
-4. Compute the heterogeneous material first-order homogenized response through computational homogenization.
+4. Computation of the heterogeneous material first-order homogenized response through computational homogenization.

 The clustering-based reduced order modeling approach comes into play by compressing the RVE into a **cluster-reduced representative volume element (CRVE)**, aiming to reduce the overall computational cost of